Eligible Projects

 Projects eligible under the CIP are divided into four project types and the funding received depends on the category selected.
-In this section, you’ll find a description of the four types of eligible projects and examples of projects funded by the CIP, all with the shared goal of improving the St. Lawrence ecosystem.
+In this section, you will find amoung other things a description of the four types of eligible projects and examples of projects funded by the CIP, all with the shared goal of improving the St. Lawrence ecosystem.
+Also, you will find all the key information to complete your funding application including the forms required and the address to join us.

 Eligible Types of Projects